ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_addingremovingservers.md

 You can expand or contract the capacity of your VMware vCenter Server with NSX-T instance according to your business needs, by adding or removing ESXi servers or network file system (NFS) storage.

+* Starting with the V3.0 release you can simultaneously add or remove NFS storage and ESXi servers to clusters that are in the **Ready to Use** state.
+For example, you can add or remove an ESXi server in a cluster and add or remove NFS storage in another cluster.
-you can add new ESXi servers to a cluster while the cluster is in maintenance mode.
+* Starting with the V2.9 release, you can add new ESXi servers to a cluster while the servers are in maintenance mode.
 Additionally, you can simultaneously add or remove ESXi servers across multiple clusters.
-The following simultaneous operations are available:

-* Add hosts to a cluster and add hosts to additional clusters.
-* Remove hosts from a cluster and remove hosts from additional clusters.
-* Add hosts to a cluster and remove hosts from additional clusters.
-* Remove hosts from a cluster and add hosts to additional clusters.https://github.ibm.com/tornado/tracker/issues/14183

-You can add or remove NFS storage shares to or from an existing NFS or vSAN vCenter Server wiht NSX-T cluster.
-{:note}
+**Notes**:

-If your initial cluster has vSAN as its storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.
+* If your initial cluster has vSAN as its storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.
+* You can add or remove NFS storage shares to or from an existing NFS or vSAN vCenter Server with NSX-T cluster.

 ## Adding ESXi servers to vCenter Server with NSX-T instances
 {: #vc_nsx-t_addingremovingservers-adding}